Tainted\\Coders

 We could use a Transform directly as our ball's position, but we really shouldn't.

-First of all our game won’t have rotation or scale.
+First of all, for our game, we won't need rotation or scale.
 These will remain static.

 A better alternative is to use a separate Position that we control ourselves, and then we can project that position onto the transform in a single separate system.